No shell? No problem.

 tcpdump -i any

 --profile=sysadmin for a fully privileged session or --profile=netadmin for network capabilities. --profile=restricted supports shell startup and dctl install with the current debug image, but deep chroot/target-root integration can be limited by Linux permissions.
+You can also add capabilities ad hoc with --cap-add and inject environment with --env.

-debux docker://my-app -- curl -I localhost
+debux docker://my-app -- curl -fsS localhost/health

 debux k8s://prod/api/app -- ps aux